5 Tips for Managing Canine Separation Anxiety

 Why Separation Anxiety Needs To Be Managed

 Unfortunately our dogs can’t tell us exactly why they’re so anxious, and they’ll continue to panic until the issue is addressed.
 For most dogs separation anxiety is progressive, and it will continue to get worse over time.
-If we’re able to intervene early we can stop the behavior before it gets that serious.
+If you’re able to intervene early we can stop the behavior before it gets that serious.

 Assess The Severity Of Your Dog’s Separation Anxiety